Venezuela high court orders takeover of Guaidó’s party

-CARACAS, Venezuela (AP) — Venezuela’s government-stacked Supreme Court on Tuesday ordered the takeover of one of the nation’s most prominent political parties, to which opposition leader Juan Guaió belongs, in the latest in a series of moves against President Nicolás Maduro’s critics before upcoming legislative elections.
+CARACAS, Venezuela (AP) — Venezuela’s government-stacked Supreme Court on Tuesday ordered the takeover of opposition leader Juan Guaidó’s political party, the latest in a series of moves against President Nicolás Maduro’s critics ahead of upcoming legislative elections.

-The decision effectively removes Leopoldo López, the founder of Popular Will, as the party’s official leader and names in his place a lawmaker kicked out of the organization last year amid accusations he’d conspired with Maduro allies.
+The decision removes Leopoldo López, the founder of Popular Will, as the party’s official leader and names in his place a lawmaker kicked out of the organization last year amid accusations he’d conspired with Maduro allies.

-Popular Will is also the party of Guaidó, the National Assembly leader recognized by the U.S. and over 50 other nations as Venezuela’s rightful president.

 “Our fight continues on strongly,” López said in a series of tweets after the ruling.
 “In spite of all the danger and to the ultimate consequences.”